TexasArtToast/TexasArtToast/README.md

-- 👋 Hi, I’m @TexasArtToast!
+- Hi, I’m @TexasArtToast!
-- 👀 I’m interested in video game design.
+- I’m interested in video game design.
-- 🌱 I’m currently learning GDScript for Godot.
+- I’m currently learning GDScript for Godot.
-- 📫 How to reach me: @Texas_ArtToast on Twitter.
+- How to reach me: @Texas_ArtToast on Twitter.
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I was named after my great grandfather.
+- Fun fact: I was named after my great grandfather.

 <!---
 TexasArtToast/TexasArtToast is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.